rupadana/filament-api-service/README.md

 }
 ```

-If you want to make api routes tenant aware. you can set `tenancy.is_tenant_aware` to `true` in your published api-service.php.
+If you want to make api routes tenant aware. you can set `tenancy.awareness` to `true` in your published `api-service.php`.
 This way this package will register extra API routes which will return only the specific tenant data in the API response.

-Now your API endpoints will have URI prefix of `{tenant}` in the API routes when `tenancy.is_tenant_aware` is `true`.
+Now your API endpoints will have URI prefix of `{tenant}` in the API routes when `tenancy.awareness` is `true`.

 It will look like this: